I want to talk about a model I’ve worked out for recognising how a certain kind of show works.

 The sitcom’s ultimate goal is to present characters in relationships both of which viewers feel they really get.
 That means it can bounce them around each other in a way which always delights.
 Expectation is the foundation of pleasing surprise: if a character reacts just as we would imagine we're delighted, both because it's rewarding to have our expectations met but also because there's always surprise (in a good sitcom) in how they're met.

-So it's important to bear in mind that though what I'm describing might sound formulaic, even reductive, it's a means by which to create space for the funny stuff.
+So it's important to bear in mind that though what I'm going to describe might sound formulaic, even reductive, it's a means by which to create space for the funny stuff.

 Anyway, before I go into my own theory, let’s run through an existing formula so you get the idea of what kind of thing we’re talking about there.